BLACK MOUNTAIN COLLEGE

 • 120 College Street, Asheville, North Carolina 28801

-A partial list of the faculty and students include Willem and Elaine de Kooning, Robert Rauschenberg, Josef and Anni Albers, Jacob Lawrence, Walter Gropius, John Cage, Cy Twombly, Susan Weil, Ruth Asawa, Franz Kline, Arthur Penn, Buckminster Fuller, Dorothea Rockburne and more.
+A remarkable roster passed through these halls, including Willem and Elaine de Kooning, Robert Rauschenberg, Jacob Lawrence, Cy Twombly, Susan Weil, Ruth Asawa, Franz Kline, Arthur Penn, and Dorothea Rockburne.
+Their work would shape modern art, dance, music, and literature for decades to come.